-Our Challenges of Government Conference 2019 looks at how those under 40 are changing the world, and at the most important issues for millennials and Gen Z – from technology to climate change to generational equality.
+Our Challenges of Government Conference 2019 looked at how those under 40 are changing the world, and at the most important issues for millennials and Gen Z – from technology to climate change to generational equality.

-Shining a spotlight on young changemakers and generational issues, we will cover topics that will shape the challenges of government for decades to come:
+Shining a spotlight on young changemakers and generational issues, we cover topics that will shape the challenges of government for decades to come: